Things To Do

 Football

-Football is one of the most popular sports in Selfoss, with local clubs participating in various leagues.
+Football (soccer) is a popular sport in Selfoss, with local teams competing in various leagues and community events.

 Handball